KavitaKamble/A-B-Testing--1/README.md

 # A-B-Testing--1
-A/B Testing for a ecommerce website
+A/B Testing for a ecommerce website -- Udacity Nanodegree Project

 We are conducting this project Analyze A/B Test Results to analyze the behavior of two versions of a webpage old and new to determine if we can statistically prove whether one is better than the other.

 Table of Contents